 XML Usage

-All XML content defined in this Open Packaging specification shall conform to the following: [Note: XML contents defined in OPC are the Content Types stream, the Core Properties part, Digital Signature XML Signature parts, and Relationships parts.
-Other XML documents are not required to conform to the following.]
+XML content in parts and streams defined by this specification shall conform to the following.

 XML content shall be encoded using either UTF-8 or UTF-16.
 If any part includes an encoding declaration, as defined in §4.3.3 of the XML 1.0 specification, that declaration shall not name any encoding other than UTF-8 or UTF-16.
 Package implementers shall enforce this requirement upon creation and retrieval of the XML content.
 [M1.17]